-Bartlesville Radio » News » Oklahoma Natural Gas Rate Estimated to Rise by 34 Cents
+Bartlesville Radio » News » Oklahoma Natural Gas Rate Estimated to Rise

 Local News

-Oklahoma Natural Gas Rate Estimated to Rise by 34 Cents
+Oklahoma Natural Gas Rate Estimated to Rise

-The Oklahoma Corporation Commission approves a settlement agreement which will result in an estimated rate increase of 34 cents in the monthly bill of an average residential Oklahoma Natural Gas (ONG) customer.
+The Oklahoma Corporation Commission approves a settlement agreement which will initially result in an average increase of $1.27 in the average Oklahoma Natural Gas (ONG) residential bill.

-Residential ONG customers who use more than 5,000 dekatherms will see a monthly increase of 50 cents per month.
-The settlement includes a Commission order that requires ONG to apply a $10.6 million tax credit received under the Tax Cuts and Jobs Act of 2017 to the rates in question.
+However, the settlement includes a Commission order that requires ONG to apply a $10.6 million tax credit received under the Tax Cuts and Jobs Act of 2017 to the rates in question.
+That credit will be applied in February of 2022, lowering the overall increase to 34 cents a month for the average residential customer on an annualized basis.

 Not including the application of the tax credit, ONG originally applied for an increase of $28.69 million.
 The amount approved was $15.25 million.

-The settlement was agreed to and offered to the Commissioners for approval by the Oklahoma Attorney General – who represents the ratepayer before the Commission, AARP, the Public Utility Division of the Corporation Commission, and the Oklahoma Industrial Energy Consumers (OIEC).
+The settlement was agreed to and offered to the Commissioners for approval by the Oklahoma Attorney General – who represents the ratepayer before the Commission, AARP, ONG, the Public Utility Division of the Corporation Commission, and the Oklahoma Industrial Energy Consumers (OIEC).

 « Back to News